5 sales stereotypes that couldn’t be more wrong

 1. “They like to hear themselves talk.”

-People think that sales reps talk more than they listen, often hinting at the stereotype that salespeople are “pushy.”
+People think that sales reps talk more than they listen, often hinting at the sales stereotype that sales reps are “pushy.”

 However, the best sales reps do more listening than talking.